wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 </script>
 ```

 So now we should be able to run our server and see a beautiful video call site, right?
 You should know the answer is no by now 😆.
 What are we missing?
-Well, we haven't used any of that OpenTok logic from the Video API to send to Video Express.
+Well we haven't used any of that OpenTok logic from the Video API to send to Video Express.

 So we need to set our OpenTok variables in the `WatchParty Controller` and pass them through to our frontend.